TorstenR/StreamCapture/README.md

 There are multiple config values in appsettings.json.
 By looking at these you'll get a better idea what's happening.
 - "user" - Yes, username and password for smooth streams
 - "pass"
 - "scheduleCheck" - Comma separated hours (24 hour format) for when you want the scheduled checked.
-NOTE: to accomodate daylight savings time, you'll want to to set the first hour to 3am EST.
+NOTE: to accomodate daylight savings time, you'll want to to set the first hour to 3am EST.  Even then, there could be confusion depending on what timezone you are in.
 - "hoursInFuture" - Don't schedule anything farther out than this number of hours.
 Use 'today' for same day only.
 - "numberOfRetries" - Number of time we retry after ffmpeg capture error before giving up inside of a 15 window.
 - "schedTimeOffset" - Schedule appears to be in EST.  This is the offset for local time.  (e.g. PST is -3)